 - Preserve nerve function and potentially the child’s ability to walk by protecting the spinal nerves from exposure

 Is my baby a candidate for fetal intervention?

 A comprehensive evaluation of your pregnancy is essential to determining whether fetal surgery for myelomeningocele is an appropriate intervention.
 Patients who meet all inclusion criteria and none of the exclusion criteria of the MOMS trial are considered candidates for prenatal spina bifida repair.

-If you and your baby are both candidates for fetal surgery, you will meet with a group of fetal specialists who will discuss the risks and benefits of the procedure in detail to help you and your family decide the best treatment approach for you.
+If you and your baby are both candidates for fetal surgery, you will meet with our fetal specialists to discuss the risks and benefits of the procedure in detail, to help you and your family decide the best treatment approach for you.

-Our patients are counseled on both open-hysterotomy repair and fetoscopic repair and understand that open hysterotomy is the clinical standard of care for prenatal repair and fetoscopic repair is considered experimental and performed in our institution using protocol approved by an Institutional Review Board (IRB).
+Our patients are counseled on both open-hysterotomy repair and fetoscopic repair.
+Open hysterotomy is generally considered the clinical standard of care for prenatal repair.
+However, given the experience and outcomes in our Fetal Center, fetoscopic repair is also considered standard of care in our institution.

 Inclusion and Exclusion Criteria